Top 10 Oregon Summer Hikes

 Trail usage: Low to moderate (Saddle trail has very low usage, Horsepasture Mountain has moderate usage in the summer)

-Best summer months to hike this trail: July and early August
+Best summer months to hike this trail: July

 About the hike: This is one of the best lesser-known wildflower hikes!
 This beautiful trail takes you through a lovely forest and up through lush wildflower meadows dotted with bear grass and California Corn Lily.
-The summit of Horsepasture Mountain has meadow slopes that are covered in thousands of wildflowers during the month of July, and the views of the Cascade range from Mt.
-Hood down to Diamond Peak are some of the best you will get in the area!
+The summit of Horsepasture Mountain has meadow slopes that are covered in thousands of wildflowers during the month of July, and the views of the Cascade range from Mount Hood down to Diamond Peak are some of the best you will get in the area!

 (Click here for more information and directions)